 - a.
 A Commission may award a renewal grant without prior approval of the Board or the Bureau, but will inform the Board and the Bureau of each such renewal grant.
 In non-Commission countries, renewal grants are awarded by the Bureau on recommendation of the post. - b.
 Justification for a renewal grant must explain the need for it and evaluate the grantee's progress to date. - c.
-Renewal grants provide only maintenance and other benefits; they do not provide additional travel. - d.
+Renewal grants provide maintenance and other benefits, and may provide additional travel at the discretion of the Commission or post in consultation with ECA. - d.
 At the discretion of the Commission or post, grantees with first-year travel-only grants may be given maintenance and/or other benefits to permit a second project year. - e.
 Requests for extension beyond a second year require the approval of the Board and must be thoroughly justified and recommended by the Commission or post, the cooperating agency and the Bureau.